top of page

 We’ve got a favorite story to share as well as a few related activities,

-and it would be a perfect addition to your Thanksgiving library with
+and it would be a perfect addition to your Thanksgiving library

-more fun for you and your Little(s) to enjoy together!
+for you and your Little(s) to enjoy together!

 We hope you’ll stop by and talk a bit of turkey with us then!